 - Keep baby’s stuff clean: Regularly wash or steam the baby’s stuff, like pacifiers, toys, and feeding bottle

-As already mentioned, the signs of pneumonia are non-specific in newborns.
+Above mentioned the signs of pneumonia are non-specific in newborns.
 Therefore, any newborn with sudden onset of respiratory distress or other signs of illness should test for pneumonia.

 When Are Newborns More At Risk To Catch Pneumonia?